Locally dihedral block designs and primitive groups with dihedral point stabilizers: Introduction

-We inspect block designs admitting an automorphism group with some local properties.
-Specifically, we study automorphism groups by restricting the point stabilizers (or the block stabilizers, respectively), or their actions on the set of adjacent blocks (or adjacent points, respectively) to be some certain types of groups.
-A natural idea is to consider locally transitive autormorphism groups, namely, those $G$ with both $G_x^{\D(x)}$ and $G_B^B$ transitive, where $x\in\P$ and $B\in \B$.
-It is trivial to show that the local transitivity is equivalent to the flag-transitivity (see \cite[Lemma 5.1]{LocallyPrimitive}).
+We inspect block designs that admit an automorphism group satisfying certain local properties.
+Specifically, we study automorphism groups by restricting the point stabilizers (or block stabilizers), or their actions on the set of adjacent blocks (or adjacent points) to be some certain types of groups.
+A natural approach is to consider locally transitive automorphism groups, namely, those $G$ with both $G_x^{\D(x)}$ and $G_B^B$ transitive, where $x\in\P$ and $B\in \B$.
+It is straightforward to verify that the local transitivity is equivalent to the flag-transitivity (see \cite[Lemma 5.1]{LocallyPrimitive}).
 Further, an automorphism group is called locally primitive if both the local actions $G_x^{\D(x)}$ and $G_B^B$ are primitive.
-Very recently, locally primitive block designs are studied by Chen, Hua, Li and Wu \cite{LocallyPrimitive}.
-They reduced such type of groups to affine groups and almost simple groups.
+In 2025, Chen, Hua, Li and Wu \cite{LocallyPrimitive} studied locally primitive block designs and reduced such groups to affine and almost simple types.
+Very recently, they further classified locally 2-homogenous block designs \cite{Locally2homo}.

-In the present paper, we study the locally transitive automorphism groups of block designs with the local action $G_x^{\D(x)}$ or $G_B^B$ a dihedral group.
-Besides, we also obtain some results concerning symmetric designs with abelian local action.
-For a block design $\D$ with a locally transitive automorphism group $G$, if the local action $G_x^{\D(x)}$ is a dihedral group, we say that $G$ is point-locally dihedral; if the local action $G_B^B$ is a dihedral group, we say that $G$ is block-locally dihedral.
+The present paper studies the locally transitive automorphism groups of block designs whose local action $G_x^{\D(x)}$ or $G_B^B$ is dihedral.
+In addition, we obtain some results concerning symmetric designs with an abelian local action.
+For a block design $\D$ admitting a locally transitive automorphism group $G$, $G$ is called point-locally dihedral if the local action $G_x^{\D(x)}$ is dihedral; $G$ is called block-locally dihedral if the local action $G_B^B$ is dihedral.
 If $G$ is both point-locally dihedral and block-locally dihedral, then $G$ is said to be locally dihedral.
 The definition of locally abelian is analogous.